Synteny visualization and genome alignment

 jbrowse add-assembly query.fa --out $OUT --load copy

-Then add the PAF alignment as a synteny track.
-The two assembly names passed to -a must match the assemblies you loaded above:
+Add the PAF as a synteny track.
+The assembly names in -a must match what you passed to add-assembly:

 jbrowse add-track alignment.paf -a query,reference --out $OUT --load copy